Lemina Mint El Kotob Ould Moma: Career

-Soon after Moma was appointed agriculture minister she sought to develop agriculture in the Senegal River, seeking to accelerate the implementation of water management projects funded by the World Bank.
+Soon after, Moma was appointed agriculture minister she sought to develop agriculture in the Senegal River, seeking to accelerate the implementation of water management projects funded by the World Bank.
 She attended the 5th Afrimet conference of directors of West African Meteorological and Hydrological Services in April 2016.

-ALso in 2016 Moma held a workshop with local farmers in Kiffa and committed her ministry to the construction of dams and dykes to preserve water and provide for crops.
+In 2016, she held a workshop with local farmers in Kiffa and committed her ministry to the construction of dams and dikes to preserve water and provide for crops.